 Disciplinary Research Data Repositories

-In many cases you will need to work with a subject specific or disciplinary based repostiory due to funder, or publisher mandates.
+In many cases, you will need to work with a subject-specific or disciplinary-based repository due to funder, or publisher mandates.
 It's also a good idea to have your data where your community will find it.
 You can identify a suitable disciplinary repository via the Registry of Research Repositories, which hosts a searchable database of data repositories.
 See the Library's guide on Publishing Research Datasets in Disciplinary Repositories for more tips and information.
-You also don't have to look to far as ASU has some local support to help you.
+You also don't have to look too far as ASU has some local support to help you.

 Social Sciences data

-Liaison Librarian Mimmo Bonanni is your official Designated Representative (DR) for the Inter-university Consortium for Political and Social Research (ICPSR), an organization comprised of member institutions with the aim of acquiring, preserving and making available social science data.
+Liaison Librarian Mimmo Bonanni is your official Designated Representative (DR) for the Inter-university Consortium for Political and Social Research (ICPSR), an organization comprised of member institutions to acquire, preserve, and making available social science data.